-The calculation and allocation of investment income earned by the Endowment, Operating Reserve and Innovation Funds is performed at December 31 each year.
-The investment income available for granting is calculated at 5.0 percent (2019 - 5.0 percent) of the Endowment, Operating Reserve and Innovation Funds' average market value over the three preceding years less an administration fee of 0.5 percent of the current market value of the Endowment, Operating Reserve and Innovation Funds.
+The calculation and allocation of investment income earned by the Endowment, Operating Reserve, Capital Reserve and Innovation Funds is performed on December 31 each year.
+The investment income available for granting is calculated at 5.0 percent (2022 - 5.0 percent) of the Endowment, Operating Reserve, Capital Reserve and Innovation Funds' average market value over the three preceding years less an administration fee of 0.5 percent of the current market value of the Endowment, Operating Reserve, Capital Reserve, Capital Reserve and Innovation Funds' Average market value of the Endowment, Operating Reserve, Capital Reserve, Capital Reserve and Innovation Funds.
+All investment income calculated above allocated to the Operating Reserve, Capital Reserve and Innovation Funds is put back into the funds for future use.

-9. Inter-fund transfers:
+8. Inter-fund transfers: